dhunter87/di-workshop-03-functions/README.md

-**Add a comment above your function saying what the inputs and outputs of your function are (name, description, data type) and what your functions does.** You should add a comment like this to every function you write.
+**Add a comment above your function saying what the inputs and outputs of your function are (name, description, data type) and what your functions does.** You should add a comment like this to every function you write. - DONE

 Let’s create some more functions - one for drawing the roof of the house, and another for drawing the entire house.